jarzeno22/Joseph-Arzeno-GWU-Repository/README.md

 - Run the playbook, and navigate to your servers public IP:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- install-elk.yml, filebeat-playbook.yml, and metricbeat
+- The required playbooks are install-elk.yml, filebeat-playbook.yml, and metricbeat-playbook.yml
-  -playbook.yml are the required playbooks
 - To tell the playbook which machines you'd like to target update the hosts file with separate group names of your choice and append the correct IPs.
 In our case we used [webservers] and [elk].
 Then specify the desired group in your .yml playbook
 - The public IP of your ELK server at port 5601. ie 40.113.196.176:5601